pudly/schmopera-hugo/content/articles/killer-women-shadwell-operas-doublebill.md

 ---
-title: "Killer women: Shadwell Opera's double-bill"
+title: "Killer women: Shadwell Opera&#039;s double-bill"
 ---

 ## Where did the idea come from of pairing these two one-acts together?